CALCULATE YOUR SIP RETURNS

 However, if the economy is booming, a high ratio does not mean the shares are overpriced, as the overall market sentiment is positive.
 So, while P/E ratios are used to select stocks, careful estimation and relative assessment of the total ratio reap profits in the long run.

-Sectorwise PE Ratios
+Sector-wise PE Ratios

-While investing, investors gauge the market value of the industry, in general, to understand how a sector is faring and then compare it to the individual company’s stock price to make a calculated judgement.
+While investing, investors gauge the market value of the industry, in general, to understand how a sector is faring and then compare it to the individual company’s stock price to make a calculated judgment.

-• Lack of Context: PE doesn’t consider external factors like economic conditions, competition, management quality, and industry trends.
-It’s just one piece of the puzzle.
+• Lack of context: PE doesn't consider external factors like economic conditions, competition, management quality, and industry trends.
+It's just one piece of the puzzle.

 • Volatility: Stock prices and earnings can fluctuate, making PE ratios inconsistent.
 A temporary earnings dip or surge can distort the ratio.